 Other parties with an interest in Council's AMP include Council employees, consultants and contractors who manage and work on the asset.
+The Aoraki Mackenzie International Dark Sky Reserve Board have a fundamental interest in some roading activities such as Council's streetlighting assets.

-1.8 COUNCIL LEVEL OF SERVICE
+1.9 COUNCIL LEVEL OF SERVICE

-Council's current and target levels of service as to be consulted on in the 2018-2028 LTP are summarised in Table 7Table 13 and are summarised below.
+Council's current and target levels of service (LOS) are set out in Table 7 and are summarised below.